 But this Maryland law does not require insurance companies to “offer” the insurance in the same sense the Plaintiff claims above.
 [2018 Update: it will soon require insurance companies to offer stacking uninsured motorist coverage.]

 This definition of offer means “making available” as opposed to the affirmative burden Plaintiff’ sought to place on State Farm in this case.
 I think it is dangerous to place the burden on insurance companies to take affirmative action in offering coverage, particularly based on conversations the insured had with the insurance company.
-Moreover, I think Plaintiff’s claim that she would have bought coverage if it had been offered is speculative at best.
+I think the Plaintiff’s claim that she would have bought coverage if they had offered it is speculative.